faizqadri234/react-native-semicircle-slider-color-picker/README.md

 ## react-native-semicircle-slider-color-picker

-A pure JavaScript `<Slider>` component for react-native.
-This is still very much a work in progress, ideas and contributions are very welcome.
+This component is actually a semi circle slider but it is designed in this way that you can use it as color picker too.

 <img src="https://github.com/faizqadri234/react-native-semicircle-slider-color-picker/blob/main/SemiCircleSlider/screenshot/screenshot.png" width="375">